juju/docs/src/en/clouds-LXD.md

 Title: Juju LXD local provider

-# Using LXD as a cloud provider
+# Using LXD as a cloud

 LXD provides a fast, powerful, self-contained and largely configuration-free way to experiment with Juju.
 Using lightweight LXC containers as instances,